What Are You Leaving Behind & What Are You Moving Towards?

 After experiencing deep grief, I needed stability.
 Something in me had once been broken, and stillness felt safer than movement.
 But like a river that comes to a standstill and becomes a swamp, that stillness slowly turned into boredom, heaviness, and disengagement from life.

-I remember sitting in the office, in front of my screen, afraid to make any change, at work or in my life.
+I remember sitting in the office, in front of my screen, afraid to make any changes, at work or in my life.
 I had reached the limit of that pause.
 I could feel that fear of change had quietly disconnected me from myself.

-There was a dead heaviness I carried everywhere.
-Instead of pushing it away, I decided to become aware of it.
-That awareness led me to explore work opportunities, and eventually, to apply for a secondment in another country.
+Instead of pushing it away, I decided to seek somatic theray to help me become aware of the discomfort That awareness led me to explore work opportunities, and eventually, to apply for a secondment in another country.

 The Part of the Move We Don’t Pause For